Everything You Need to Know About Tongue Piercings

 - Speech impediments

-If you have any of the abnormal symptoms above, you should speak to a piercer immediately and then go to the hospital if they advise.
-You should NEVER remove an infected piercing yourself, as the infection will become trapped in your body and poison your blood.
-If you are concerned, speak to someone immediately.
+If you have any of the abnormal symptoms above, you should speak to a piercer immediately, and then go to the hospital if they advise.

 If infection happens, it's usually in the first month of having it done.
 Lack of care causes infection.
 A piercing, any piercing, is an open wound and should be treated just like you'd treat any other wound: WITH CAUTION.